IRMaGe-3T/mrs-voxel-placement/README.md

 # mrs-voxel-placement

-Obtain voxel placement prescription for a new MRS session using a old MRS session.
+Obtain voxel placement prescription for a new MRS session based on a previous MRS session.

-The first session and the new session (session 2) need to contain T1w anatomical data.
+Both the initial and the new (second) session must include T1-weighted anatomical data.

 Table of contents